-Company shareholders representing at least one twentieth (1/20) of its paid up share capital have the right to request that the company be audited by the Court of First Instance with jurisdiction over the area the company is headquartered.
+Company shareholders representing at least one twentieth (1/20) of its paid up share capital have the right to request that the company be audited by the Court of First Instance with jurisdiction over the area of the company's headquarters in accordance to the provisions set out in article 40 paragraph 2 of L. 2190/1920.

 Following the request of any shareholder, which is submitted to the company at least five (5) clear days before the general meeting, the board of directors is obligated to provide at the general meeting the information specifically requested regarding the affairs of the company, to the extent such information is useful towards a realistic assessment of the items on the agenda.
-Also, following the request of shareholders representing one twentieth (1/20) of the paid up share capital, the board of directors is obligated to announce at the annual general meeting, the sums paid to each member of the board of directors or to the directors of the company in the previous two years, as well as all other benefits paid to these persons for any reason, or any contract between the company and them.
+Also, following the request of shareholders representing one twentieth (1/20) of the paid up share capital, the board of directors is obligated to announce at the annual general meeting, in case it is an ordinary one, the amounts paid to each member of the board of directors or to the directors of the company in the previous two years, as well as all other benefits paid to these persons for any reason, or any contract between the company and them.
 In all above cases, the board of directors may refuse to disclose information with due cause, which is recorded.

-Following the request of shareholders representing one fifth (1/5) of the paid up share capital, which is submitted to the company by the deadline of the preceding paragraph, the board of directors is obligated to provide information regarding company affairs and the financial standing of the company to the general meeting.
+Following the request of shareholders representing one fifth (1/5) of the paid up share capital, which is submitted to the company by the deadline of the preceding paragraph, the board of directors is obligated to provide information regarding company affairs and the financial postition of the company to the general meeting.
 In all above cases, the board of directors may refuse to provide information with due cause, which is recorded.